 She is also choir director for health and wellbeing choirs : Newport Mind Choir, Take A Breath Choir based at Newport Riverfront Centre, and ‘Indie’ choirs:- Cardiff Canton Singers, Chapter Singers and Porthkerry Community Choir.

 Laura composes songs, folk tunes and pieces of music for various instruments and ensembles and in 2020 gathered together some of her ’rounds and riffs’ into a book of 40 “All Year Rounds” to make available for the general public.
-Currently on Amazon but aiming to also release independently.
-(Contact me directly)
+It’s an independent and sustainably and beautifully printed book.

-Laura has a Youtube channel which houses basic videos of rounds/ some workshops/ group collaborations/ choir performances as well as songs created.
-She also facilitates the Youtube Account of Oasis One World Choir which showcases the work of the whole choir as well as individuals.
-Laura is the Musical Director of the choir which involves creating tracks/ scores/ guide tracks/ facilitating choir members ideas into complete songs etc as well as preparing workshop content and performances.
+Laura has a YouTube channel which houses basic videos of rounds, some workshops, group collaborations and choir performances, as well as songs created.
+She also facilitates the YouTube account of Oasis One World Choir which showcases the work of the whole choir as well as individuals.
+Laura is the Musical Director of the choir which involves creating tracks, scores and guide tracks, and facilitating choir members’ ideas into complete songs, as well as preparing workshop content and performances.

-Below are a few songs I’ve created both myself or with groups I work with and even further down a small selection of photos of myself in action with a variety of my groups. :
+Below are a few songs I’ve created both myself or with groups I work with, and even further down are a small selection of photos of myself in action with a variety of my groups. :

-Many songwriters are driven to create songs about the climate crisis (I think it helps us to keep our sanity!) – this is one that I have performed with the trio Bread and Roses.
-Just myself and daughter Hannah on this version though.
+Many songwriters are driven to create songs about the climate crisis (I think it helps us to keep our sanity!) – this is one that I have performed with the trio Bread and Roses, but it’s just myself and daughter Hannah on this version.

-Free Your Mind, an ‘affirmation’ style song I created to help people (myself included) to escape everyday worries.
-Sometimes if we remind ourselves often enough we can make our words come true.
-(Also a vid on YouTube)
+Free Your Mind is an ‘affirmation’ style song I created to help people (myself included) to escape everyday worries.
+Sometimes if we remind ourselves often enough, we can make our words come true.
+(Also a video on YouTube).

-Let The River Run Free, words by choir member Kate Duhig, create as a response to the concept of Fracking in Wales and the UK.
+Let The River Run Free – words by choir member Kate Duhig, and created as a response to the concept of Fracking in Wales and the UK.
 Sung here by Betws Community Choir.
 Welsh language section by Neil.
 Since this performance, myself and Kate have created 3 verses to the song.

-Porthkerry Community Choir song created during lockdown.
-I asked all to bring in a headline from a newspaper – magazine etc.. and somehow this song was created..
+Porthkerry Community Choir song created during lockdown – I asked all singers to bring in a headline from a newspaper or magazine, and somehow this song was created..
 Look out for the “Glorious and Griddled Greens” .
 We’ve performed this a few times live since thankfully.
-This choir are situated on the South Wales coast with lucky and much appreciated access to around 5 beeches!
+This choir are situated on the South Wales coast with much appreciated access to around 5 beaches!

 Newport Mind Choir are very prolific in their writing.
-This is another song we created together when ‘lokdown’ was almost over..
+This is another song we created together when lockdown was almost over.
 You can sense the slight but hesitant joy in the words.
+Lockdown Is Done!

-Below is the soundtrack I created for Creative Cwtsh – and NHS Social Care setting commission.
-There’s a video on my Youtube site showing all the lovely singers who helped with the project.
+Below is the soundtrack I created for Creative Cwtch – and NHS Social Care setting commission.
+There’s a video on my YouTube site showing all the lovely singers who helped with the project.
 (2 more videos including a “Sing A Mole” game!)

 Below is a duo performed with my sister Ruth (also an NVN member) and cellist Jimmy Ottley.
-The song, “We Are Here Now” is an Capella 4 part song I composed based on the meaning of the names of people I met in a ‘refugee’ centre many years ago.
+The song, “We Are Here Now” is an acapella 4-part song I composed based on the meaning of the names of people I met in a ‘refugee’ centre many years ago.